 According to the traditional Confucian view, society is made up of four classes: government officials, farmers, artisans and merchants.

-This scheme exalts public officials as shepherds of the flock; it esteems farmers as the economic basis for the whole of society; and it denigrates artisans and merchants as not being socially necessary – indeed it sees merchants in particular as being parasitic on the rest of society, making themselves rich by making others poor.
+This scheme exalts public officials as shepherds of the flock; it esteems farmers as the economic basis for the whole of society; and recognizes artisans as being of some use; but it denigrates merchants as being greedy, parasites on the rest of society, making themselves rich by making others poor.

-Shang dynasty society was dominated by an hereditary warrior aristocracy, and the same was true under the Zhou dynasty , down to at least the 7th century BCE.
+Shang dynasty society was dominated by an hereditary warrior aristocracy, and the same was true under the early Zhou dynasty.
 Its economic power was based on fief-holding: the highest nobility were regional lords controlling large chunks of territory, and answering to them were lesser lords holding smaller territories.
 All these fiefs were farmed by serfs – peasants tied to their lands, who had to provide their lord tribute in kind as well as with labour and military service.

 As this class emerges into the light of history, it was organized into clans – groups of families tracing their descent back to a common ancestor.
 This was especially the case with the lesser lords, for whom, in the tumultuous conditions of the day, these clans constituted a sort of self-help group, offering protection and support to its individual families.

-The aristocracy’s power dwindled, and as a class, and it was further eroded by the disappearance of the old fiefs.
-These were either confiscated by the princes, or were progressively degraded as, firstly, control over the peasant’s labour and military service passed from the lords to the princes’ officials, and secondly, as peasants ceased to be serfs and became free man, either as tenants or as owners of their own land.
+The aristocracy’s power dwindled, and as a class it was further eroded by the disappearance of the old fiefs.
+These were either confiscated by the princes, or were progressively degraded as, firstly, control over the peasant’s labour and military service passed from the lords to the princes’ officials, and secondly, as peasants ceased to be serfs and became free men, either as tenants or as owners of their own land.

-In 9 AD a chief minister called Wang Mang seized the throne, and attempted to put the clock back by championing the poor peasants at the expense of the new landowning elite.
+In 9 AD, however, a chief minister called Wang Mang seized the throne, and attempted to put the clock back by championing the poor peasants at the expense of the landowning elite.